benashford/rs-es/README.md

 0. Re-enable the `nightly` build once Travis is fixed.
 1. Decide whether it's best in structs that contain a "document" to box the document or not?
 1. Transcribe this TODO list into specific GitHub issues, for easier management.
+2. Handling API calls that don't deal with JSON objects.
 2. Documentation.
 3. Move longer examples from README to the rustdocs instead.
 4. rustc-serialize appears to be deprecated, retrofit `rs-es` to Serde: https://github.com/serde-rs/serde